pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 (note that as of yet no :class:`RewriteDatabase` can produce :class:`NodeRewriter` objects, so this is a moot point).

-Aesara contains one principal :class:`RewriteDatabase` object, :class:`optdb`, which contains all of Aesara's rewriters with proper tags.
+Pytensor contains one principal :class:`RewriteDatabase` object, :class:`optdb`, which contains all of Pytensor's rewriters with proper tags.
 It is recommended to insert new :class:`Rewriter`\s in it.
-As mentioned previously, :obj:`optdb` is a :class:`SequenceDB`, so, at the top level, Aesara applies a sequence of graph rewrites to the graphs it compiles.
+As mentioned previously, :obj:`optdb` is a :class:`SequenceDB`, so, at the top level, Pytensor applies a sequence of graph rewrites to the graphs it compiles.